Funerals

 Q: Can people still be buried in the churchyard?

-A. No. The churchyards at Aston Parish Church and St Matthew’s have both been used for burials in the past.
-Both are now full, however, and no burials have taken place for many years.
+A. No. The churchyard at Aston Parish Church has been used for burials in the past.
+It is now full, however, and no burials have taken place for many years.
 Burials now take place in the local authority cemeteries.
 The nearest to Aston and Nechells is Witton Cemetery

 Q: What about ashes – can they be buried in the churchyard?